-PPG members can help improve patients’ experience of visiting their Practice by reviewing public areas and highlighting any improvements that could be made.
+PPG members can help improve patients’ experience of visiting their practice by reviewing public areas and highlighting any improvements that could be made.
 A PPG in Bournemouth has members who regularly walk-through the surgery to ensure that all areas are dementia friendly and accessible to all patients.
-They also check that literature and posters on display are up to date and relevant and that patient newsletters & comments/feedback forms are fully stocked [check with emma first!]
+They also check that literature and posters on display are up to date and relevant and that patient newsletters & comments/feedback forms are fully stocked.

 With the advancement of technology, especially with tablets and smartphones, there are a growing number of ways in which patients can communicate with the Practice and engage with other areas of the NHS.
 Some PPGs members are happy to support fellow patients either individually or as part of an event, to get online access to their patient record enabling them to manage their prescriptions, appointments and test results remotely.

 The National Association of Patient Participation (NAPP) is an organisation that supports patient groups and provides resources and forums to enable PPGs to better support their patients.
-Funding for NAPP membership is provided by negotiation with individual Practices.
+NAPP membership can be funded by agreement with individual practices.

-Every GP Practice will have a regular Care Quality Commission (CQC) inspection to evaluate the service being offered and suggest improvements.
+Every GP Practice will have a regular Care Quality Commission (CQC) inspection to evaluate the services they provide.
 As part of this inspection the CQC normally likes to seek feedback from the PPG.
 Practice managers frequently invite their PPG to be involved.

 Identifying and treating high blood pressure can prevent serious health issues.
 PPGs have worked with their practice to help promote the use of blood pressure monitors which more and more practices now have.

 Practice websites are an excellent source of information about healthcare and practice services.
-They should be a good and user-friendly sites.
-Regular PPG reviews can ensure content is relevant & up to date, that hyperlinks direct the reader to the correct place and that PPG information is prominent.
-A practice could be alerted about incorrect or out of date information.
+They should be good and user-friendly sites.
+Regular PPG reviews can ensure content is relevant and up to date, that hyperlinks direct the reader to the correct place and that PPG information is prominent.
+Practices can be alerted about incorrect or out of date information.

 What do patients think?

 Getting feedback from patients is a good way to find out how they feel about the practice and can be used as a basis for a discussion with the practice during PPG meetings.
-Find out if your Practice has a suggestions/feedback box in the surgery, if not, consider working with them to get one installed.
-Once a feedback/suggestions box is in place encourage the surgery to promote it. [link to feedback form] Feedback gathered through the practice Friends and Family Test could also be used. (link to Malcolm case study)
+Find out if your Practice has a suggestions/feedback box in the surgery, if not, consider working with them to get one.
+Once a feedback/suggestions box is in place encourage the surgery to promote it.
+Feedback gathered through the practice Friends and Family Test could also be used.

 Asking patients specific questions about your practice or one of the services it delivers, is an excellent way to understand how patients feel.
 Feedback can help guide service improvements.
-The CCG can work with PPGs and their practice to create surveys.
-For more help and information on how to go about this email firstname.lastname@example.org
+Using online survey software, we can help PPGs develop relevant and professional surveys.
+For more help and information on how to go about this email email@example.com

-Most Practices receive complaints, your surgery will have a robust policy in place to review them and take action where necessary.
-Complaints can be an excellent way for PPGs to see how patients feel about different aspects of the Practice and can help the group raise questions with the surgery.
+Complaints can be an excellent way for PPGs to see how patients feel about different aspects of the practice and can help the group raise questions with the surgery.
 Many PPGs ask their practice to provide a summary of complaints to identify any trends.